tuwien-musicir/rp_extract/README.md

 ```

 This will
-- search for MP3 or WAV files in input_path
+- search for MP3 or WAV files in `input_path`
 - extract a standard set of audio features (RP, SSD, RH - see http://ifs.tuwien.ac.at/mir/audiofeatureextraction.html )
-- write them in a CSV like manner to feature_file_name (one for each feature type: .rp, .ssd, .rh)
+- write them in a CSV like manner to `feature_file_name` (don't specify a file extension, it will create 3 files, one for each feature type: .rp, .ssd, .rh)

 Optionally specify the type of features you want: